Site-to-Site VPN Overview

 - AS path prepending: BGP prefers the shortest AS path, so if you use BGP, you can use AS path prepending to control which tunnel has the shortest path for a given route.
 Oracle uses the shortest AS path when responding to or initiating connections.

-Overview of the IPSec VPN Components
+Overview of Site-to-Site VPN Components

 If you're not already familiar with the basic Networking service components, see Networking before proceeding.